kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 _Once you start with Terraform, it's best not to change the state manually in Hetzner; otherwise, you'll get an error when you try to scale up or down or even destroy the cluster._

+## CNI

+The default is flannel, but you can also choose Calico or Cilium, by setting the cni_plugin variable in `kube.tf` to `calico` or `cilium`.
+For both, you can create a HelmChartConfig to edit their respective configuration post cluster deploy!
+Read more about HelmChartConfig [here](https://rancher.com/docs/k3s/latest/en/helm/#customizing-packaged-components-with-helmchartconfig).

+As Cilium has a lot of interesting and powerful configurations possibility.
+We give you the possibiliy to add a `cilium_values.yaml` file to the root of your module before you deploy your cluster, the same place where you have your `kube.tf` file.
+This file must be of the same format as the [Cilium values.yaml file](https://github.com/cilium/cilium/blob/master/install/kubernetes/cilium/values.yaml), but with the values you want to modify.
+You can also find the default values that we use in the [cilium.yaml.tpl][https://github.com/kube-hetzner/kube-hetzner/blob/master/templates/cilium.yaml.tpl] file.
+During the deploy, Terraform will test to see if this file is present and if so will use those values to deploy the Cilium Helm chart.

 ### Scaling Nodes

 Two things can be scaled: the number of nodepools or the number of nodes in these nodepools.
 You have two lists of nodepools you can add to your `kube.tf`, the control plane nodepool and the agent nodepool list.
 Combined, they cannot exceed 255 nodepools (you are extremely unlikely to reach this limit).
 As for the count of nodes per nodepools, if you raise your limits in Hetzner, you can have up to 64,670 nodes per nodepool (also very unlikely to need that much).